-Nothing in this statement can infringe or intends to infringe upon the authority of the Board of Trustees to amend the statement.
-Further, this statement shall not prevent administration of the university from taking such action as it deems necessary to the functioning or welfare of the university in any matter prior to action of the Board of Trustees.
+This statement can infringe or intends to infringe upon the authority of the Board of Trustees to amend the statement.
+Further, this statement shall not prevent administration of the university from taking such action as it deems necessary to the functioning or welfare of the university in any matter prior to the approval action of the University President.

-After adoption by the Board of Trustees, the provisions of this statement shall be put into effect in a manner that provides for both speedy implementation and orderly transition.
+After approval by the President, the provisions of this statement shall be put into effect in a manner that provides for both speedy implementation and orderly transition.

 Adopted by the Executive Committee of the Board of Trustees, August 7, 1970.

-- Purpose and Authority Regarding Student Conduct Process
+- Purpose and Fairness in the Student Conduct Process

-- Interim Suspension and Exclusion from Housing and Campus
+- Temporary and Immediate Suspension and Exclusion from Housing and Campus

 - Prohibited Conduct